corovcam/Query-Languages-Analysis-Thesis/mongodb/notes.md

 - SECONDARY INDEXES
     ▸ Created manually for values of a given key field / fields ▸ Always within just a single collection

+#### Aggregation

+- Excessive use of $lookup within a query may slow down performance.
+To avoid multiple $lookup stages, consider an embedded data model to optimize query performance.